ThomasB123/Boggle/README.md

 ## Instructions

-'Boggle.py' is the main program here, so run this with python to play the game in the GUI.
+'Boggle.py' is the main program, so run this with python to play the game in the GUI.

 ### Here's how the game works: